-A “shrub” is a vinegary fruit syrup, made from roughly equal amounts of fruits, vinegar, and sugar.
-Mixed with soda they offer a complex and (usually) non-alcoholic alternative to bottled pop, or can be used as a mixer in more adult beverages.
+Spiced Cranberry Shrub is a tart cranberry syrup with the warming spices of a winter punch.
+For those unfamiliar, a shrub is a lightly fermented fruit syrup main from roughly equal amounts of fruits and vegetables, vinegar, and sugar.
+They may be mixed with soda for a complex and mostly non-alcoholic alternative to bottled pop, or can be used as a mixer in more adult beverages.
 The basic formula is crazy simple and the variants are endless.

-Spiced Cranberry Shrub is an excellent way to use the plentiful and inexpensive cranberries that show up in stores in the fall.
-It takes a little bit of patience but the end result is potent and breathtaking.
-I’ve leaned into the tartness and recommend you do the same, but everyone’s taste buds are a little bit different.
+The recipe for Spiced Cranberry Shrub came to me out of necessity.
+I have a habit of buying up an endless supply of fresh cranberries in the runup to Thanksgiving and then never getting around to making cranberry sauce.
+They eventually end up in my freezer taking up space.
+Spiced Cranberry Shrub uses them up quickly.
+Shrubs require a little bit of patience but the end result is potent and breathtaking.
+Cranberries are powerfully tart and cloves are intense, even in small quantities.
+I’ve leaned into the tartness and recommend you do the same, but recognize that everyone’s taste buds are a little bit different.
 If you want to add a little bit more sugar I won’t tell anyone.

 - Pour fresh cranberries into a mason jar.
 Add spices, cider vinegar, and sugar and shake well until sugar is dissolved.
 Since cranberries float, add additional vinegar if needed to top off the jar.
 Seal the jar tightly and store in a cool, dark place for 1-2 days.